tkhuzem/owncloudquickstart/README.md

 ## Configure the ownCloud server to allow incoming connections

 This section provides instructions to set up the ownCloud server to allow incoming connections from users using the server's IP address.
+The first step is to enable SSL and then port fowarding to port 8080.

-### To configure the ownCloud server
+### To enable SSL on the ownCloud server
+To allow external connections to the ownCloud server, you must enable SSL for secure access.
+Execute the following steps in a terminal window:

+1. Execute the following command to enable SSL:

+	`a2enmod ssl`

+2. Create a directory for the self-signed certificate:

+	`mkdir /etc/apache2/ssl`

+3. Create the self-signed certificate and the key and save both in the newly created directory:

+	`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/apache2/ssl/owncloud.key -out /etc/apache2/ssl/owncloud.crt`

+> This self-signed certificate is valid for 365 days, as mentioned in the command.

+4. Execute the following command to modify some values in the certificate:

+	`nano /etc/apache2/sites-available/default-ssl­.conf`

+5. Modify the following values:

+        ServerName IP :443
+        SSLEngine on
+        SSLCertificateFile /etc/apache2/ssl/owncloud.crt
+        SSLCertificateKeyFile /etc/apache2/ssl/owncloud.key

+6. Execute the following command to activate the new virtual host:

+	`a2ensite default-ssl`

+7. Restart the Apache service:

+	`systemctl restart apache2.service`

+### To configure port forwarding to port 8080

+1. Log in to your router and note the WAN IP address.
+2. Open the owncloud config file to add the WAN IP address:

+	`nano /var/www/html/owncloud/config/config.php`

+3. In the owncloud config file, in the trusted domains array, add an entry for the WAN IP address.
+4. Change the value of `overwrite.cli.url` with the WAN IP address.
+5. Log in to your router and navigate to the port forwarding section.
+6. Forward the SSL port 443 to the Ubuntu server running the ownCloud instance internal IP (LAN IP) address and save settings.